-I had seen dishcloths and potholders like these before, there are quite a few variations of this general pattern.
+I had seen dishcloths and potholders like these before, there are quitea fewvariationsof this general pattern.
 Some are sc, some dc, the vintage potholders are often double thick (I will be making some of those soon!).
 I think the general pattern has been around for some time, it is simple, easy to remember and practical.
-The ones by Apple Blossom Dreams really caught my eye, they were so pretty and colorful that I just had to make some of my own.
+The ones by Apple Blossom Dreams (it was a free pattern when I made these, now it is only available for purchase) really caught my eye, they were so pretty and colorful that I just had to make some of my own.

 Yes, I am still dishcloth obsessed!
 Once I started making and using cotton dishcloths, I don’t want to use anything else.